Prediction Explanations for clusters¶

 Prediction Explanations for clustering models work very much like they do with multiclass projects, including support for text and image explanations.
 This section describes generating explanations and then working with the results that are unique to clustering.

 Use the Cluster Label dropdown to choose which cluster to display.
 These labels map to the labels shown in the Cluster Insights tab.
 That is, if you change a cluster name there, the change is reflected in the Cluster Label selector dropdown.

 DataRobot calculates the prediction distribution for up to 20 clusters—those that contain the most data.
-The actual explanations are available for all clusters via download.
+Explanations are available for all clusters via download.

 If you select a cluster and see a message indicating that the preview data is missing, this indicates that the model was built before the feature was enabled.
-Because DataRobot computes prediction distribution during training, you must recompute explanations for any model built prior to enabling the flag.
+Because DataRobot computes prediction distribution during training, you must recompute explanations to see the preview.

 You can calculate explanations either for the full training data set or for new data.
 The process is generally the same as for classification and regression projects, with a few clustering-specific differences (because DataRobot calculates explanations separately for each class).
 Clicking the calculator opens a modal that controls which clusters explanations are generated for:

 Set the number of explanations and the thresholds.
-Use the Clusters setting to control the method—either Predicted or List of clusters, described below—for selecting which clusters are used in explanation computation.
+Use the Clusters setting to control the method—either Predicted or List of clusters—for selecting which clusters are used in explanation computation.
 By default (if a method is not set), Prediction Explanations explain the top predicted cluster for a row.